Fold-transversal surface code cultivation: Introduction

 Surface codes are a popular choice for quantum error-correction (QEC) due to their high thresholds and local, low-weight stabilizers~\cite{bravyi1998quantum,dennis2002topological,kitaev2003fault,fowler2012surface}.
 A major bottleneck for scalable quantum computation with the surface code is the cost to implement fault-tolerant non-Clifford operations~\cite{fowler2013surface}.
 The most effective way to realize non-Clifford operations with these codes is by teleporting in high-fidelity magic states --- that is, an eigenstate of a Clifford operator~\cite{bravyi2005universal}.
 The logical error rate (LER) required for these magic states depends on the target quantum algorithm.
 For example, recent resource estimates for factoring large integers require input magic states with an infidelity of roughly $10^{-7}$~\cite{gidney_factor_2025,zhou_resource_2025}.
 The spacetime cost to reach such low LERs with surface codes can be debilitatingly large.

-Magic state cultivation (MSC) has recently emerged as an extremely resource-efficient method for preparing high-quality magic states~\cite{gidney2024magic,chen2025efficient,vaknin2025magic}.
+Magic state cultivation (MSC) has recently emerged as an extremely resource-efficient method for preparing high-quality magic states~\cite{gidney2024magic,chen2025efficient,claes2025cultivatingtstatessurface,vaknin2025magic}.
 However, it requires a code that has a transversal implementation of a Clifford operator.
 Since the rotated surface code does not have access to a transversal Clifford gate, MSC with the surface code needs to start in a different code that can later be morphed or grafted into a rotated surface code.

 MSC protocols proceed as follows.
 Initially, the eigenstate of a Clifford operator is injected into a small-distance code.
 This injection step is inherently noisy.
-Subsequently, the logical Clifford operator is measured transversally multiple times in order to `cultivate' a higher-fidelity magic state in the small code via post-selection on non-trivial measurement outcomes.
+Subsequently, the logical Clifford operator is measured transversally multiple times in order to `cultivate' a higher-fidelity magic state in the small code via postselection on non-trivial measurement outcomes.
 Finally, the small code is rapidly grown to a larger-distance rotated surface code for later use in a logical circuit.
-It is imperative that this final growth step does not significantly add to the LER inherited from the previous steps.
-Therefore, further post-selection is included in the growth step.
+It is imperative that this final growth step does not significantly add to the LER of the protocol.
+Therefore, further postselection is used in this step.

-Note that the size of the initial code and number of logical measurements fixes the protocol's fault distance $\mathsf{f}$: the minimum number of physical errors that may cause a logical error without introducing non-trivial syndromes.
+Note that the size of the initial code and number of logical Clifford measurements fixes the protocol's fault distance $\mathsf{f}$.
+This is the minimum number of physical errors that may cause a logical error without introducing non-trivial syndromes.
 A protocol in which the Clifford operator is measured on a larger code has a higher achievable fault distance, and is thus capable of producing a higher-fidelity magic state.
-However, this introduces increased spacetime overhead (STO) due to the use of additional qubits, more measurement rounds, and ultimately, more post-selection.
+However, this introduces increased spacetime overhead (STO) due to the use of additional qubits, more measurement rounds, and ultimately, more postselection.